dxw/playbook/src/user-research/index.md

    Researchers at dxw help our clients build on the knowledge and data they already have.
 We combine existing knowledge, poorly understood data and new research into a coherent picture.
-And know how much it increases the credibility of our findings when we properly use and acknowledge previous work.
+And know how much we increase the credibility of our findings when we properly use and acknowledge previous work.

 8. **Accept and admit constraints**